 Through the generosity of the Smith Richardson Foundation the Creativity Research Institute is founded in Greensboro.
 Richardson’s vision and philosophy centered on boldness and what he called “cross-country thinking thus The Center for Creative Leadership, a non-profit, educational institution was born.
 John Red Jr., is the first president of the Foundation, the Center grows to 14 employees.
 Its revenue totals $215,000 in grants from the Richardson Foundation.

 Curriculum of a cohesive, public, open enrollment program based on Bob Dorn’s ‘assessment for development theory, is launched.
 The first pilot – a 16-week program – is deemed too long.
-The first building is designed including seminar rooms, sensory evaluations facilities and rooms where leadership simulations can be enacted.
 The adage at the time was “Leaders are born, not made”.
 The Center’s belief that leaders can be made led to a new field of research and a new industry: management and leadership development.
 The first building is designed and built to include innovative features – seminar rooms, sensory evaluations facilities, and rooms where leadership simulations can be enacted.

 CCL researchers believe that leader development is synonymous with personal development.
 They also deeply believe the key to professional and personal growth is “assessment for development.”
 David Campbell, co-author of the Strong-Campbell Interest Inventory after a year at the Center on paid leave, joins CCL on a permanent basis.
 Under Campbell’s direction as Vice President of research and program direction, the Center’s flagship program is refined.
 Assessment for development feedback becomes a cornerstone of the Center’s work.